-Fara is the founder, director, and choreographer for Kissidugu, his percussion and dance theatre ensemble.
-He is training and performing with a variety of students; combining traditional performance styles and pieces from Guinea with his own insights and knowledge of rhythms and movement.
+Fara is the founder, director, and choreographer for Kissidugu, his percussion and dance ensembles across the country and in Guinea.
+He trains and performs with a variety of students; combining traditional performance styles and pieces from Guinea with his own insights and knowledge of rhythms and movement.

-Fara is focusing his energy locally by developing Project Drum, a business designed to provide rhythm based educational and teambuilding services to schools, organizations, teams, music educators and corporations.
+Fara focuses his energy locally through Project Drum, a business designed to provide rhythm based educational and team-building services to schools, organizations, teams, music educators and corporations.
 Rooted in the rich musical traditions of West Africa, Project Drum strives to bring people from all walks of life together for a joyful and enriching experience.
 Through this program Fara works with students, trains teachers and performs in schools, sharing West African music, dance, and culture, and ways to implement this music into the classroom.
 There is a variety of options for facilitating workshops and residencies through Project Drum.

 Fara has performed with many of the world’s premier musicians including Mamady Keita, Burning Spear, Neil Young, Sekouba Bambino, Otis Taylor, Joe Cocker, Youssou N’Dour, Salif Keita Habibe Koite, B.B.
 King, Oumou Sangare, and many more…